DFE-Digital/find-information-about-academies-and-trusts/docs/getting-started.md

 ```
 For more information on running and debugging Playwright tests it is worth familiarising yourself with the Playwright docs on [debugging](https://playwright.dev/docs/debug) and [command line flags](https://playwright.dev/docs/test-cli).

-### Accessing tests run in the pipeline
+### Accessing test reports in the pipeline

 Automated tests are run in the pipeline as a GitHub workflow on opening a pull request to main—as per our [test approach](./test-approach.md).
 To access reports and traces for tests run in the pipeline:

-1. Go to [Actions](https://github.com/DFE-Digital/find-information-about-academies-and-trusts/actions) in the GitHub repository
+1. Click on 'details' on the relevant check in the pull request
-2. Find and click on the relevant workflow run:
-    - `Build .NET`: Unit tests mutation report
-    - `Mock UI tests`: Playwright report
-3. Click on Summary in the left-hand menu
+2. Click on Summary in the left-hand menu
-4. Under 'Artifacts' you will find downloadable reports
+3. Under 'Artifacts' you will find downloadable reports

 You can also click on the job to see details of any error messages for failed test runs.

+#### **Viewing Playwright traces**

+If a Playwright test fails, the test is rerun and a [trace](https://playwright.dev/docs/trace-viewer-intro) (recorded test run) is captured.
+You will need to use a [trace viewer](https://playwright.dev/docs/trace-viewer) to view traces captured during CI.

+To access the trace, download the Playwright Report using the step above, and download the zip file of the trace under 'Retry#1'.
+We suggest dragging and dropping the downloaded zip file into Playwright's [online trace viewer](https://trace.playwright.dev/), or you can also view it [using the command line](https://trace.playwright.dev/).

 ## Supercharge your dev environment